 Common signs that your wisdom teeth may need to be extracted include pain and discomfort in the rear of your mouth, bleeding or tender gums, and soreness and stiffness in the jaw.
 After they’re removed, the wisdom teeth do not need to be replaced, unlike other teeth.

-After you receive your dental implant restorations from Bayview Dental, you should follow Dr. Bakke’s instructions to make sure that you care for your smile properly.
+After you receive your dental implant restorations from Bayview Dental, you should follow Dr. Youngner’s instructions to make sure that you care for your smile properly.
 Some restorations, like single-tooth implant restorations, require no special care beyond regular brushing and flossing, but cleaning implant-supported bridges and implant-supported bridges is a bit more complex.

 You also should schedule regular six-month dental visits at Bayview Dental.
 During your consultation, our team will clean your teeth and maintain your dental implant.
-In addition, Dr. Bakke will be able to check on the condition of your natural teeth and your dental implants, ensuring that your mouth remains healthy.
+In addition, Dr. Youngner will be able to check on the condition of your natural teeth and your dental implants, ensuring that your mouth remains healthy.

 Cavities can be caused by the transmission of bacteria from a mother to her infant.